-D. The City Council passed Resolution No. 85532 on April 21, 2015, which provides in relevant part the following:
+D. The requirements and limitations for the FLIR required by City Council Resolution No. 85532 on April 21, 2015, are incorporated herein by reference, as follows:

-FURTHER RESOLVED: That no information processed by the Law Enforcement Air Unit FLIR Camera will be collected, retained, stored, or disseminated by the Oakland Police Department and the Oakland Fire Department in their use of the Law Enforcement Air Unit FLIR Camera; and be it
+1: That no information processed by the Law Enforcement Air Unit FLIR Camera will be collected, retained, stored, or disseminated by the Oakland Police Department and the Oakland Fire Department in their use of the Law Enforcement Air Unit FLIR Camera; and be it

-FURTHER RESOLVED: That the DAC Ad Hoc Committee shall, before the City Council's 2015 summer recess, draft and present a Privacy and Data Retention Policy that specifies the allowable uses of and governs the collection, retention, storage, and dissemination of information processed by the Law Enforcement Air Unit FLIR Camera; and be it
+2: That the DAC Ad Hoc Committee shall, before the City Council's 2015 summer recess, draft and present a Privacy and Data Retention Policy that specifies the allowable uses of and governs the collection, retention, storage, and dissemination of information processed by the Law Enforcement Air Unit FLIR Camera; and be it

-FURTHER RESOLVED: That the prohibition on dissemination of information does not include the prohibition of the Oakland Police Department from communicating critical information obtained through the use of the FLIR such as a fleeing suspect's location, to outside agencies assisting in the immediate apprehension of a fleeing suspect who is not inside a private residence;
+3: That the prohibition on dissemination of information does not include the prohibition of the Oakland Police Department from communicating critical information obtained through the use of the FLIR such as a fleeing suspect's location, to outside agencies assisting in the immediate apprehension of a fleeing suspect who is not inside a private residence;